fiberseq/fibertools-rs/docs/ft-predict-m6a-help.md

   -b, --batch-size <BATCH_SIZE>
           Number of reads to include in batch prediction

-          Increasing improved GPU performance at the cost of memory.
+          Increasing improves GPU performance at the cost of memory.

           [default: 1]

-  -h, --help
-          Print help information (use `-h` for a summary)

-  -V, --version
-          Print version information

 Global-Options:
   -t, --threads <THREADS>